Strasbourg: Where France and Germany Collide!

 Pub Nelson; 20 rue des Couples.

-One of the most intresting Beer Pub in Strasbourg.
+One of the most interesting Beer Pub in Strasbourg.
 Lot of well know beers (Belgian, Irish, French) as well as a nice selection of new products on tap.
 The ambiance is Celtic and very enjoyable.
 Don’t miss it if you are in the city centre.